alekart/archives-calendar-widget/readme.txt

 == Frequently asked questions ==

-= Custom post_type categories are not supported. =
+= Custom texonomies are not supported. =
 NO. Currently only default categories are supported.
 Custom post_type that do not have common categories with post will not be displayed in the calendar if categories filter is different of "ALL".
-If a custom post_type is selected the archives filter by category will be disabled.
-Don't ask me if it is possible, i'm thinking about it... this configuration is pretty complex in SQL request
+Don't ask me if it is possible, i'm thinking about it... need time...

 = Can I show a popover with list of posts? =

 Yes, with my Popover Addon.
 You can also do it with ajax request on day/month mouse over.
-I don't want to make my plugin do everything and that only 10% are used (like some softwares do).
+I don't want to make my plugin do everything like some softwares do (and that only 10% are used/usefull).